 - Apply it to areas where the pain is most severe such as the lower abdomen and back

-- Apply heat at the onset of cramps for maximum relief
+- Apply heat at the onset of period cramps for maximum relief

 Inspired by the practice of using hot water bag, Nua Cramp Comfort fits into your life easily.
 You can get your pack and sign up for an early bird offer right here.